 The timeline is subject to change.

-This project has been classified as an Involve project based on the International Association of Public Participation Spectrum.
-This means we work directly with the public and stakeholders throughout the design process to ensure that ideas and aspirations are understood and considered for the design of the new park and its features.
+This project has been classified as a Consult project based on the International Association of Public Participation Spectrum.
+This means the City will seek feedback from community members and stakeholders at key stages of the project.
+Public input will help inform the design of the new skating trail.

 Sign up for or unsubscribe from updates related to the Kew Gardens New Skating Trail.